Testing Advice

 All juniors must participate in this sitting of the ACT.

-Beyond the school administered ACT, students are welcome to register for subsequent sittings as they see fit or are counseled to do so.
+Beyond the school administered ACT, students are welcome to register for subsequent sittings directly through the testing agency as they see fit or are counseled to do so.

 Both ACT and SAT offer the opportunity to send your scores to up to 4 colleges for free at time of registration.